fusion809/fusion809.github.io-retired/pages/governance/systems-of-government-section.md

     Usually the executive head of government is called the prime minister and there is a largely ceremonial president (that basically serves the same roles as the Governor/Governor-General does in a PCM), but there are some such countries where the president is the head of government and there is no prime minister (e.g. Botswana, South Africa).
 When the president is ceremonial usually they are popularly elected (either directly, or by an electoral college), while if they are executive they are usually appointed by, and responsible to, the parliament.

 <!-- Directorial -->
 * {% include wp.html f="b" art="Directorial system" link="Directorial" %}&mdash;these are rare systems, of which there are only two modern examples (San Marino, Switzerland), they are somewhat similar to parliamentary systems with an executive presidency in that their executive leadership is named by the parliament.
-The difference is that their executive leadership is by a group of people (2 for San Marino, 7 for Switzerland) of equal authority that jointly make decisions and that serve for fixed terms and cannot be removed prematurely by the parliament.
+The difference is that their executive leadership is by more than one person (2 for San Marino, 7 for Switzerland) of equal authority that jointly make decisions and that serve for fixed terms and cannot be removed prematurely by the parliament.

 <!-- One-party -->
 * {% include wp.html f="b" art="One-party system" link="One-party" %}&mdash;these are usually Marxist-Leninist states, like what was present in the USSR, and is now in place in China, Vietnam and Laos.
 They are authoritarian states wherein all, or almost all, authority is vested in a single political party, which is the only party that legally can be in charge.
 These parties usually hold to a single ideology and if they are {% include wp.html link="Marxist-Leninist" %} their stated goal is to one day achieve Marxist communism.
 They do this by imposing state capitalism, wherein most businesses are state-owned and operated for the state's profit so that they can develop their capitalist economy and create a state of abundance.
 Under Marxist thought communism can only be achieved in a state of abundance and this is why they implement state capitalism despite claiming to be socialist.
 China's economy is presently the second fastest growing in the world after India and has not experienced negative growth (i.e. a recession) since the 1970s and their GDP (PPP) is presently the highest in the world.